 My appointment went painless and done in less than an hour.
 The staffs were so friendly too.

 Now, this is the crazy thing.
 I forgot to inform the clinic who issued my medical certificate to upload my files in the system as instructed by the VFS personnel who managed my application.
 I did not realize this until two days after my appointment date.
-Phew!
-What a pain I was, wasn’t I?
-That had put me into a greater risk of missing my flight, two flights in fact.
+This caused a little delay to the visa stamping procedure.
+I was frantic about the possibility of missing my flight, two flights in fact.

-So, I had to contact the courier service (2GO) and fortunate enough they were able to fish out my parcel from the plane in NAIA and had me pick it up in their office in Pasay before I head over to catch my Saudi flight.
-It was literally just hours before my flight!
-Crikey, what an adventure.
+So, I had to contact the courier service (2GO) to track my parcel containing my passport and fortunately they were able to fish it out my from the plane in NAIA.
+I was instructed to pick up my passport in their office in Pasay.
+It was literally just hours before my flight to Saudi!
+Crikey!
+Oh well the odds were still in my favor.
 Thank you universe!

 HORRAY!
 Im now back in Saudi with my luvva!